-MANAGEMENT DISCUSSION AND ANALYSIS PURE ENERGY MINERALS LIMITED For the nine months ended March 31, 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS PURE ENERGY MINERALS LIMITED For the year ended June 30, 2023

-As of May 27, 2021
+As of October 26, 2023

-This Management Discussion and Analysis ("MD&A") of Pure Energy Minerals Limited (the "Company" or "Pure Energy") provides a review of activities, results of operations and financial condition of the Company for the nine months ended March 31, 2021 and is performed by management using information available as of May 27, 2021.
+This management discussion and analysis ("MD&A") of Pure Energy Minerals Limited (the "Company" or "Pure Energy") provides a review of activities, results of operations and financial condition of the Company as at June 30, 2023 and for the year then ended and is performed by management using information available as of October 26, 2023.
 We have prepared this MD&A with reference to National Instrument ("NI") 51-102 Continuous Disclosure Obligations of the Canadian Securities Administrators.

-The unaudited condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-The MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the nine months ended March 31, 2021 and the Company's audited consolidated financial statements for the year ended June 30, 2020 with the related notes thereto (the "Financial Statements") and the annual MD&A for the year ended June 30, 2020.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended June 30, 2023 and 2022 with the related notes thereto (the "Financial Statements") and the annual MD&A for the year ended June 30, 2022.
 All monetary amounts, unless otherwise indicated, are expressed in Canadian dollars.
 The reader will note several references cited in the text, the details of which are provided at the end of the document.